 Meetings are a part of how groups get work done.
 Some view meetings as boring, pointless, and futile exercises, while others see them as opportunities to exchange information and produce results.
 A combination of preparation and execution makes all the difference.
 Remember, too, that meetings do not have to take place in a physical space where the participants meet face to face.
 Instead, a number of technological tools make it possible to hold virtual meetings in which the participants are half a world away from one another.
 Virtual meetings are formally arranged gatherings where participants, located in distinct geographic locations, come together via the Internet.

-A meeting, like a problem-solving group, needs a clear The specific goal for the specific meeting will clearly relate to the overall goal of the group or committee.
+A meeting, like a problem-solving group, needs a clear purpose statement.
+The specific goal for the specific meeting will clearly relate to the overall goal of the group or committee.
 Determining your purpose is central to an effective meeting and getting together just to get together is called a party, not a meeting.
 Do not schedule a meeting just because you met at the same time last month or because it is a standing committee.
 Members will resent the intrusion into their schedules and quickly perceive the lack of purpose.

 Similarly, if the need for a meeting arises, do not rush into it without planning.
 A poorly planned meeting announced at the last minute is sure to be less than effective.
 People may be unable to change their schedules, may fail to attend, or may impede the progress and discussion of the group because of their absence.
 Those who attend may feel hindered because they needed more time to prepare and present comprehensive results to the group or committee.